tomwenseleers/mandelExplorer/README.md

 # mandelExplorer

-Package allowing some exploration of the Mandelbrot fractal set using
+R package allowing some exploration of the Mandelbrot fractal set using
-1. A Shiny app for exploring the Mandelbrot set interactively
+1. A Shiny app for exploring the Mandelbrot set interactively (function `mandel()`)
-2. A function to create particular views at given resolution
+2. A function to create particular views at given resolution (function `zoom()`)
-3. A function to create animated real-time zooms to a given location
+3. A function to create animated real-time zooms to a given location (function `mandelbrot()`)

-The actual Mandelbrot fractal is calculated using optimized Rcpp code that uses OpenMP multithreading and SIMD vectorized operations.
+The actual [`Mandelbrot set`] (https://en.wikipedia.org/wiki/Mandelbrot_set) is calculated using optimized Rcpp code that uses OpenMP multithreading and SIMD vectorized operations.
 The animated real-time zooms make use of the nativeRaster format of the R package [`nara`] (https://github.com/coolbutuseless/nara) to achieve decent framerates.

 ## Installation